 Please familiarize yourself with the guidelines carefully before submitting in order to receive a response from our team.

-Flash fiction submissions are currently closed.
+Flash fiction submissions currently open!

 Here’s what we’re looking for: